TRUMANCFY/Revela/README.md

 > **Abstract:**
 >
 > Dense retrievers play a vital role in accessing external and specialized knowledge to augment language models (LMs).
-Training dense retrievers typically requires annotated query-document pairs, which are costly and hard to obtain in special domains, like code—motivating growing interest in self-supervised retriever learning.
+> Training dense retrievers typically requires annotated query-document pairs, which are costly to create and scarce in specialized domains (e.g., code) or in complex settings (e.g., requiring reasoning).
+> These practical challenges have sparked growing interest in self-supervised retriever learning.
-Since LMs are trained to capture token-level dependencies through a *self-supervised* learning objective (i.e., next token prediction), we can analogously cast retrieval as learning dependencies among chunks of tokens.
+> Since LMs are trained to capture token-level dependencies through a *self-supervised* learning objective (i.e., next token prediction), we can analogously cast retrieval as learning dependencies among chunks of tokens.
-This analogy naturally leads to the question: *How can we adapt self‑supervised learning objectives in the spirit of language modeling to train retrievers?*
+> This analogy naturally leads to the question: *How can we adapt self-supervised learning objectives in the spirit of language modeling to train retrievers?*
 >
 > To answer this question, we introduce <code>Revela</code>, a unified and scalable training framework for self-supervised retriever learning via language modeling.
-<code>Revela</code> models semantic dependencies among documents by conditioning next token prediction on both local and cross-document context through an *in-batch attention* mechanism.
+> <code>Revela</code> models semantic dependencies among documents by conditioning next token prediction on local and cross-document context through an *in-batch attention* mechanism.
-This attention is weighted by retriever-computed similarity scores, enabling the retriever to be optimized as part of language modeling.
+> This attention is weighted by retriever-computed similarity scores, enabling the retriever to be optimized as part of language modeling.
-We evaluate <code>Revela</code> on both general-domain (BEIR) and domain-specific (CoIR) benchmarks across various retriever backbones.
+> We evaluate <code>Revela</code> on domain-specific (CoIR), reasoning-intensive (BRIGHT), and general-domain (BEIR) benchmarks across various retriever backbones.
-At a comparable parameter scale, <code>Revela</code> outperforms the previous best method with absolute improvements of 5.2% (18.3% relatively) and 5.6% (14.4% relatively) on NDCG@10, respectively, underscoring its effectiveness.
+> Without annotated or synthetic query-document pairs, <code>Revela</code> surpasses larger supervised models and proprietary APIs on CoIR and matches them on BRIGHT.
+> It achieves BEIR’s unsupervised SoTA with ~1000× less training data and 10× less compute.
-Performance increases with model size, highlighting both the scalability of our approach and its promise for self‑supervised retriever learning.
+> Performance increases with batch size and model size, highlighting <code>Revela</code>’s scalability and its promise for self-supervised retriever learning.

 <h2 id="installation">Installation</h2>